Laut Aao Trisha

 Laut Aao Trisha is an Indian serial on Life OK, based on the Chilean telenovela ¿Dónde está Elisa? produced by TVN, which has had many other international adaptations.
 It was first about an 18-year-old girl Trisha, who goes missing after a beach party with friends, and how her mother struggles to get her back.
-But later after a format change the serial revolves around several other criminal cases who Advocate VK along with her secretary Trisha solves.
+But later after a format change the serial revolves around several other criminal cases who Advocate VK along with his secretary Trisha solves.